Kateto24/SoftUni-MS-SQL/README.md

-# MS-SQL-Code
+# MS-SQL-Code from SoftUni course for MS SQL
-Here are some problems resolved with SQL
+Here are some problems resolved with SQL code.
+They are including basic SELECT, INSERT, DELETE.